kflournoy-sf/sa11y-starter-kit-hackathon/README.md

 ## Steps

-1. Set up your environment.
-Follow the steps in the [E-Bikes Sample Project](https://github.com/trailheadapps/ebikes-lwc/blob/master/README.md), but use this repository instead of the e-bikes repository.
+1. Set up your coding environment and deploy to Salesforce:
+- Follow the steps in the [E-Bikes Sample Project](https://github.com/trailheadapps/ebikes-lwc/blob/master/README.md), but use the code in this repository instead.

 2. Verify that you are able to run local unit tests.
-You should receive a number of test errors (7 failed, 67 passed, 74 total)
+You should receive a number of test errors.
+Make a note of the number for our quiz.

     ```
     npm run test:unit